LenouarMiloud/WebToApp/README.md

 # WebToApp
-a simple app that transfer w website into android app with the use of few code lines
+a simple app that transfer w website into android app with the use of few code lines in kotlin language